weizhang25/OpenJudge/docs/built_in_graders/general.md

 | `context` | str | No | Source documents to verify against |
 | `ground_truth` | str | No | Reference answer |

+!!! note
-> **Note:** If no context is provided, evaluation is based on common knowledge and factual consistency.
+    If no context is provided, evaluation is based on common knowledge and factual consistency.

 **Grading Criteria:**
 - **5**: No hallucinations, fully grounded